Canon de 155 C modèle 1917 Schneider: World War I

-Prior to 1917, the United States had used an indigenous 6-inch howitzer of a different design, but discarded it as unsatisfactory in favor of the French gun, which the US found had withstood the tests of war and had proven in every way to be superior to all other howitzers of the same or similar caliber.
-The general policy of the US Army in World War I was to initially acquire French weapons to simplify the supply system and allow their forces to enter combat as soon as possible.
-Although artillery weapons were manufactured in the United States with the intent to add them to the French-made weapons, quality problems resulted in few US-made weapons reaching France by the time of the Armistice.
-Many of the US-made weapons were copies of French or British designs.
-The United States purchased 1,503 examples of the Mle 1917 from France and adopted it as the 155 mm Howitzer Carriage, Model of 1917 (Schneider), as the standard or regulation howitzer for the United States Army.
+Prior to 1917, the United States had used its own M1908 6-inch howitzer.
+After entry into World War I, it was discarded as unsatisfactory in favor of the French gun, which the US found had withstood the tests of war and had proven in every way to be superior to all other howitzer designs of the same or similar caliber.
+The general policy of the US Army in World War I was to initially acquire French or British weapons to simplify the supply system and allow their forces to enter combat as soon as possible.
+Although some foreign designs began to be manufactured in the United States with the intent to add them to the Allied-made weapons, quality problems resulted in few domestically-made weapons reaching France by the time of the Armistice.
+The United States purchased 1,503 examples of the Mle 1917 from France and adopted it as the 155 mm Howitzer Carriage, Model of 1917 (Schneider), as the standard howitzer for the United States Army.
 The last American shot fired during the Great War was fired by a Schneider howitzer called "Calamity Jane", of the 11th Field Artillery Regiment, which is preserved in the West Point museum.

 The United States also paid $560,000 for non-exclusive rights to the design and working drawings.
 In addition to the 1,503 examples purchased in France and used there, 626 were manufactured by or for the US in the United States (stated to have been at a cost of more than $10,000,000).
-The Model 1918 built in the US differed somewhat from French models, with a straight rather than curved shield, rubber rather than steel tyres on wheels, a pivoting spade and a slightly different firing mechanism.
+Model 1918 howitzers built in the US differed somewhat from French models, with a straight rather than curved shield, rubber rather than steel tyres on wooden spoked wheels, a pivoting spade and a slightly different firing mechanism.
 US units were in action in France in 1918 with the 1,503 French-built guns.
 The first US regiment equipped with US-made guns was about to embark for France when World War I ended.
 The 1,503 weapons purchased from France were brought to the United States in 1919.